The Classicist: Dealing with Chaos

 were,

 I guess, patrolled, cleansed, killed, sanitized by barn owls.
-And they would be either inside this this old barn or they would hang.
+And they would be either inside this old barn or they would hang.

-And it was like a bat.
-It was very strange.
+It was like a bat.

 And she had this, she was kind of an empath.
+And she was always almost making herself sick, worried about other people.

 I never walk out the side door, but this time I did walk out and I felt kind of weird and I looked up and the light was on and above it was a barn owl.

-One last thing, you did have a chance to repair the barn yourself and to cover over the cracks.
+One last thing, you did have a chance to repair the barn yourself and to cover over the cracks, that you chose not to do that.

-You chose not to do that.
-Yeah, well, given that it's 150 years old and every generation has done their part to do their repairs here and there.
+Yeah, well, given that it's 150 years old and every generation has done their part to do their repairs here and there, and it's built with eucalyptus poles, at least it originally was, it started finally in its 145th year to sway.

 And by that, I mean, I got really scared.
 It started to tip.

-And I thought, oh, my God, this thing has been so old.
-We don't have hay in it.
+And I thought, oh, my God, this thing has been...

-Would it really be that big of a loss just to get rid of it?
+so old we don't have hay in it we don't have horses anymore we don't have live animals Would it really be that big of a loss just to get rid of it?
 I mean, come on.

 It's cost me a lot of money to whitewash it.
+It collects junk.

+It's not yours.
 You're just a renter.

 This belongs to the farm and it's in your family.
 So you better spend the money.

-So I got a very good friend of mine who's now passed away.
-I'll just call him by his first name, Sawul.
+So I got a very good friend of mine. who's now passed away.

+It was almost as good as the original.
 The original was hard redwood with no knots, but this was very good redwood.
-And it was before the recent lumber.

-And he said, we can put the whole thing on it and we won't have to whitewash it.
+And he said, we can put the whole thing on it, and we won't have to whitewash it.
 We'll varnish it.

 It'll look like a beautiful barn.

-And more poor little owls, if we have one, they won't be able to grab on there.
-So we've taken away their launching pad.
+And more poor little owls, if we have one idea to grab on there.

-And then we've altered the color of this ancient barn.
+So we've taken away their launching pad, and then we've got the flicker redwood woodpeckers, and then we've altered the color of this ancient barn.

-and I said so can't do it said oh you got to let me finish a job but then as sort of solace I said well don't worry we've got the decrepit shed and we've got decrepit old packing house and we've got the decrepit old shop and we've got the decrepit old other buildings all of which should have been torn down and go to it and that's what he did for a year he rebuilt them all hey Victor I got to get you a statue of St.
+We've got the decrepit shed and we've got the decrepit old packing house and we've got the decrepit old shop and we've got the decrepit old other buildings, all of which should have been torn down and go to it.

-I do want to encourage folks, again, go to Victor's website, victorhanson.com, private papers.
+I do want to encourage folks, again, go to Victor's website, VictorHanson.com, private papers.
+You'll find these kind of stories.

-You'll find these kind of stories, plus the Eeyore's Cabinet, plus Optimism Inc., and links to Victor's various radio and TV appearances.
+plus the Eeyore's cabinet, plus Optimism Inc, and links to Victor's various radio and TV appearances.
 There, you can leave comments.

 We will read them and maybe on occasion use them for the show.
-But, folks who are listening on iTunes, please consider leaving a review and five stars while you're at it.

-As you say, Victor deserves 10, but five's the limit, so please max out on that.
-Thanks very much.
+The folks who are listening on iTunes, please consider leaving their review and five stars while you're at it.
+As we say, Victor deserves 10, but five's the limit, so please max out on that.

-Victor, thank you.
-And we will be back again next week with a new edition of The Classicist.
+Thanks very much, Victor.
+Thank you, and we will be back again next week with a new edition of The Classicist.

 Thank you, everybody, for listening again.